-Rock, rap and hip-hop may rule the charts, but jazz, with roots in the spirituals of African-American slaves, is still America’s gift to the world.
+Rock, rap and hip-hop may rule the charts, but jazz, with roots in the spirituals of enslaved African-Americans, is still America’s gift to the world.

 “There is no better example of democracy than a jazz ensemble: individual freedom but with responsibility to the group,” a primer from the Thelonious Monk Institute of Jazz explains.

 Jazz isn’t heard as much on the radio these days as it used to be, but the names of Miles Davis, Thelonious Monk, Dave Brubeck, Charlie “Bird” Parker, Billie Holiday, Ella Fitzgerald, Count Basie and Sarah Vaughan still ring a loud bell.

 Here’s a look at several greats, past and present.

 A recent BBC poll named trumpeter Miles Davis the greatest jazz artist of all time.
 This master of improvisation played with bebop pioneer Charlie Parker, formed celebrated groups of his own and recorded albums that entered the canon, including Birth of the Cool, ‘Round About Midnight and Kind of Blue.
 Davis also broke boundaries, adding electric guitars in the 1970s and playing the Fillmore, a rock auditorium in San Francisco, always seeking “to invent new ways to play.”